 The types of businesses in Chelsea are as they have been for many years.

 Commercial retail, restaurants, government facilities and some services are located in the Village.
-Outside of the village, agriculture, small scale commercial and light manufacturing and home occupations continue to contribute substantially to the local economy.
+Outside of the village,

+Occupations of Chelsea Residents as a Percent of Total Civilian Working Population in 2020 agriculture, small scale commercial and light manufacturing and home occupations continue to contribute substantially to the local economy.